rainforestapp/rainforest-cli/README.md

 Popular command line options are:
 - `--browsers ie8` or `--browsers ie8,chrome` - specify the browsers you wish to run against.
 This overrides the test own settings.
 Valid browsers can be found in your account settings.
 - `--tag TAG_NAME` - filter tests by tag.
 Can be used multiple times for filtering by multiple tags.
 - `--site-id SITE_ID` - filter tests by a specific site.
-Get in touch with us for help on getting that you site id if you are unable to.
+You can see a list of your site IDs with `rainforest sites`.
 - `--folder ID` - filter tests in specified folder.
 - `--environment-id` - run your tests using this environment.
 Otherwise it will use your default environment
 - `--conflict OPTION` - use the `abort` option to abort any runs in progress in the same environment as your new run. use the `abort-all` option to abort all runs in progress.